YaminiG/dnn-visualization/README.md

 ```
 cd dnn-visualization; python run.py
 ```
+> * Code Styling: To format source files we use the YAPF tool with style settings set to "google".
+Each committed python source file should be formatted accordingly.
+To install YAPF run $ pip install yapf and use as yapf filename.py --style "google".

-> Note: Demonstration video can be found in ./doc folder
+> * Note: Demonstration video can be found in ./doc folder
 ### Contributors
 Attila Börcs